sandeepmistry/node-bluetooth-bulb/README.md

 node-bluetooth-bulb
 ===================

-A node.js library for the [blue bulb Bluetooth Bulb](http://www.bluebulb.com/)
+A node.js library for the [BlueClick Bluetooth Bulb](http://www.bluebulb.com/)

 Special thanks to [@mrose17](https://github.com/mrose17) for sending me a bulb!

 __Notes__:
-  * the module is very unstable, the Bluetooth Bulb has very picky timing
-  * currently only works on Linux, due to timing issues with CoreBluetooth on OS X (bulb disconnects during characteristic discover)
+  * currently only works on Linux, due to the follow issues with CoreBluetooth on OS X:
+      * bulb disconnects during characteristic discover
+      * cannot write to hande without response

 Install